-Employment Attorney in St. Louis Explains Contracts
+Employment Attorney in Missouri Explains Contracts

 Some employers offer their employees or ask their employees to sign a written employment contract.
 Such agreements are usually drafted by the employer's counsel, but employees are too often not represented by counsel in that type of situation.
 As a result, employment agreements tend to be written in the employer's favor.
 If your employer offers you or asks you to sign an employment agreement, you may need legal counsel to fully understand your legal rights and obligations under the agreement.

 An employment agreement may affect not only your contractual relationship with your employer while you work there in terms of compensation or how and when the agreement may be terminated but may also contain terms that restrict or limit your ability to work even after you leave to go work elsewhere, such as a non-compete, non-solicitation, and / or confidentiality agreement.
-If you need legal assistance to help you understand or interpret your employment contract or to negotiate the terms of your agreements, do not hesitate to contact Riggan Law Firm, LLC as soon as possible and retain trusted legal counsel.
+If you need legal assistance to help you understand or interpret your employment contract or to negotiate the terms of your agreements, do not hesitate to contact Riggan Law Firm as soon as possible and retain trusted legal counsel.

 Riggan Law Firm seeks to represent individuals and businesses with respect to non-compete and trade secret matters.
 Attorney Russ Riggan has significant experience representing both employees and employers in unfair competition litigation, including claims for breach of non-compete agreements, trade secret misappropriation, breach of the duty of loyalty, and computer tampering.

 Attorney Riggan also has experience advising individuals and businesses with respect to drafting and negotiating non-compete agreements, as well as providing advice regarding the legal implications of agreements that are already in effect.
-If you need legal advice with respect to a non-compete agreement, or if you need counsel to represent you in a non-compete dispute, please contact Riggan Law Firm as soon as possible and schedule a case evaluation with a trusted employment law attorney today.